I have two sons aged 13 and 16. The 16-year-old has been on social media since he was 14, mostly Instagram. The 13-year-old has just got TikTok.

 “Some bad things happen online, but that is not what happens most of the time.”

 Students talked about this comment by explaining that they use social media and online video games as a way to ‘hang out with their friends’.
 They spend time there sharing, joking, laughing, learning to manage peer relationships – they are on TikTok or Instagram or Snapchat just being teenagers.

-Our kids should be allowed to be teenagers and we need to see that part of being a teenager in 2020 and beyond is about living, communicating and being online.
+Our kids should be allowed to be teenagers and we need to see that part of being a teenager is about living, communicating and being online.